sebastianbergt/MiniCheetahActuatorGui/README.md

 :stop_sign: Project is not usable yet

 ## Todos
-* Complete the socket can library
+* Complete the socket can library -> done
+* Create the actuator lib
 * Create imgui application

 ## Similar Projects and information